 All personal data is processed fairly by Authority staff or service providers and sub-processors of the Authority where necessary depending on function.
 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.

-Some examples of the categories of third parties with whom we share your data either directly, or via the Trust, are:
+Some examples of the categories of third parties with whom we share your data:

 IT companies – we work with businesses which support our websites and other business systems.

 Online platforms – through which you can book services such as accommodation at some of our leisure venues.